maraevfd/testing-jobs.tut.by-using-parser-and-page-object/README.md

 # The second task AQAlab

-This is a repository for storing the secon practical task Python AQA Lab.
+This is a repository for storing the second practical task Python AQA Lab.